-A running mean smoother averages the values y_i such that $|x_i - x| \le h$ for some fixed h.
+A running mean smoother averages the values y_i such that $|x_i - x| \leq h$ for some fixed h.
 For now, we will just treat the number h as a magic number pulled out of the air.
 Later we will see that choosing h or the number or numbers analogous to h in other methods (and every known smoothing method has some such numbers that must be chosen) can be done using statistical methodology.
+A large part of these notes, culminating in Section 5, is about this issue.

-The number h is sometimes called the smoothing parameter but it more often referred to by the cutesy name bandwidth, which is a metaphorical use of a term from communications theory.
+The number h is sometimes called the smoothing parameter but it is more often referred to by the cutesy name bandwidth, which is a metaphorical use of a term from communications theory.
 The bandwidth of a radio signal is the range of frequencies used.
 Although the frequency of a radio station is usually given as a single number, such as KSJN FM 99.5 (the units are megahertz, abbreviated MHz), but the station actually uses the "band" 0.2 MHz wide (from 99.4 to 99.6).
 The wider the band, the more information that can be transmitted through the communication channel.
 That's why FM radio has higher fidelity than AM radio, which uses only 5 kHz = 0.005 Mhz bandwidth.
 It's not clear what this metaphor has to do with smoothing, but it sounds high tech and statisticians like to use it.

 For an example we will use the cholostyramine data set provided with the R bootstrap package and described in Section 7.3 of Efron and Tibshirani (1993).

-The following R creates the data and makes the plot shown in our Figure 1 and in Figure 7.5 in Efron and Tibshirani (1993).
-The figures should (and do) look the same except for trivial details (like the shape of plotting points).
+The following R creates the data

 '''

 library(bootstrap)

-data(cholost)

-compliance <- cholost$V1
+compliance <- cholost$z

-improvement <- cholost$V2
+improvement <- cholost$y

 plot(compliance, improvement)

 '''